sieste/darksky/README.md

 ### Install and config ###

-* download the file `fcst.py` and make it executable
+* download the executable `fcst.py`
 * create a forecast.io account [here](https://developer.forecast.io/register) to get a forecast.io id
-* create the file `.pyfcio.conf` in your home directory with the following options:
+* create the file `.pyfcio.conf` in your home directory with the following options (adjusted to your location):

 ```
 [Settings]